Sims Education Center

 • The Fauna wing features six bird-viewing areas overlooking the ravine and special library section, dedicated to the learning needs of children and families.
 Note the brown trim.

-• Flora wing holds our collection of gardening and horticulture books, note the green trim in this wing.
+• Flora wing holds our collection of gardening and horticulture books.
+Note the green trim in this wing.

 • The Education Center is designed for hands-on learning, as well as displays featuring current and historical naturalists, environmentalists, horticulturists, garden designers, and artists.